vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/09_varjanIya-paddhatiH.md

 <details><summary>English</summary>

 36. A virtuous man (sadhu) shall not resort to a fool, nor a guru shall teach a fool.
-For, he who betakes himself to an ignorant person enters the darkness; and the know- ledge that is given to a fool is seed sown in a barren, saline soil.
+For, he who betakes himself to an ignorant person enters the darkness; and the knowledge that is given to a fool is seed sown in a barren, saline soil.
 </details>

 <details><summary>मूलम्</summary>